Will Roku Work on Any TV? (Is it Compatible?)

 And it’s quite rare to find a TV these days that only has 720p resolution!

-Requirements for Roku to work on any TV
+Requirements for Firestick to work on any TV

-There are a few basic requirements that must be me in order to ensure that your Roku will work with your TV.
+There are three basic requirements that must be me in order to ensure that your Firestick will work with your TV.
 Those requirements are as follows:

-- You also need a wireless internet connection that you can connect your Roku to.
+2. You also need a wireless internet connection that you can connect your Firestick to.
 This just means you need WiFi.
 A common misconception is that your TV needs to be a smart TV in order to work.
 That’s not true.
-In fact Roku is what actually makes non-smart TVs, smart.
-If you do have a smart TV, Roku will still work.
+In fact Firestick is what actually makes non-smart TVs, smart.
+But if you do have a smart TV, Firestick will still work just fine!

-Reasons your Roku is not working with your TV
+Reasons your Firestick is not working with your TV

 If you have met all of the basic requirements above, your Firestick will most likely work no problem!